baudisgroup/CNAdjust/README.md

 3. **Sample Folders**: Within each series folder, there are individual folders for each sample.
 These folders contain:

+    Segment Data: Final segment data files with adjusted callings.
+The default filename for this file is "result.seg.txt" and can be changed by the parameter `output_seg`.

     Segment Plots: Visual representations of segments colored by CNA states.
-If baseline shifting was performed for the sample, an additional plot named "segments_before_shift.pdf" is included to show the original callings before shifting.
+The default filename for this file is "segments.pdf" and can be changed by the parameter `output_plot`.
+If baseline shifting was performed for the sample, an additional plot named "<plotfileBasename>_before_shift.pdf" is included to show the original callings before shifting.

-    Segment Data: Final segment data files with adjusted callings.

 ## Parameters

 Mandatory parameters